You can tailor your EMBA by choosing any elective from the following list.

 - Understand the reality of managing with uncertainty, ambiguity and complexity and how different strategic models deal with these aspects of everyday practice

-- Understand how to balance different stakeholder views and concerns within the ‘wicked problems’ that strategy has to deal with.
+- Understand how to balance different stakeholder views, question underlying assumptions and institutional dynamics within strategic ‘wicked problems’

 Competitive Edge with Digital Technologies